fenjaWagner/Anwendungspraktikum-SS24/README.md

 * **Image format:** At the moment, the programm can only deal with images stored as *.jpg*.
 * **Naming convention:** The processed images should be named exactly like the unprocessed images they are based on.
 Their name should be unique.

-* **Add a custom game mode:** Each game mode combines two sets of idenities: First, the *"exp_list"*, that contains the identities that can be used for the reference image.
+* **Add a custom game mode:** Each game mode combines two sets of idenities: First, the *"exp_list"*, that contains the identifier of the persons that can be used for the reference image.
 Secondly, the *"com_pic_list"*, that contains the identities that can be used as compare images.
 To add a game mode, add these two lists into the [image item dict](src/image_item.txt).
 Then add the name of the game mode to *image_conf["game_modes"]* in the [config file](src/conf.py) as in this example:
 ```
 Game mode name: "cats_between_mice"
 exp_list: cats = ["mimi", "tom", "crookshanks"]